 - Annual revenue actually increased from $67.1 billion to $68.8 billion.
 Despite the other losses, more than $1 billion has been funneled into USPS in about six years.

 So it's no wonder that the USPS is desperate to figure out a sustainable solution to continue operation.
 As email, fax machines, commercial package delivery companies and even 3-D printers edge out the need for a hearty postal service, the USPS has tried marketing campaigns, selling merchandise and trademark rights.
 (Basically, they're doing all the things your college band attempted in order to hit it big.)

-The USPS is an independent establishment of the executive branch of the United States government.
-It is not supported by tax dollars -- it operates as a business, with total revenue in 2006 of $72.8 billion.
-It is governed by a board of governors made up of the postmaster general, the deputy postmaster general and nine governors who are appointed by the president (with the advice and consent of the Senate).
-The USPS competes for business in the communications, distribution, delivery, advertising and retail markets.
+The USPS, of course, exists as an independent establishment of the executive branch of the U.S. government.
+No tax dollars flow its way.
+Rather, it operates as a business.
+A board of governors made up of the postmaster general, the deputy postmaster general and nine governors who are appointed by the president (with the advice and consent of the Senate) lead the organization.
+It competes for business in the communications, distribution, delivery, advertising and retail markets.

 So let's dive in.
 Come rain or shine, we will find out how the United States Postal Service works.